datastackacademy/data-engineering-101/week_1/wk1_code_review/README.md

 - A list called `grab_bag`
 - A dictionary called `puppies`
 - Code that will print the keys in the `puppies` dictionary
 - At least three commits.

+A passing quiz can only miss one question.
+Resubmissions are allowed.

 Email a link to your 'DE 101 Code Review 1' GitHub repository to alma@datastack.academy by 5pm PST Saturday.
 Give the email the subject line 'DE 101 Code Review 1'.